derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

 - **NOTE:** We list additional tests in the Study Deck access method below.
 These tests can also be replicated for the Deck Overview access method.
 <br>

-- **Name**: Study Deck
+- **Name**: Study Deck (also includes Cards and CardScores table components)
-- **Description**: Return a single deck and all of that deck's cards so they can be reviewed by a user
+- **Description**: Return a single deck and all of that deck's cards so they can be reviewed by a user and scored based on an attempt
 - **Parameters**: user_id, deck_id
 - **return values**: deck object (name, id, card count) and list containing all associated cards
 - **List of tests for verifying access method**:
-    - ###### Verify the blank deck is stored in the database
+    - ###### Verify that cards can be studied and scored
         ```
         Description
-            Test that the cardcount is zero when the Deck does not have any cards.
+            Test that all of the cards within a deck can be viewed, studied, and scored by logged in user.
         Preconditions:
-            Use an established user account with a blank deck
+            Use an established user account with a previously created deck with 5 cards
         Test Steps:
-            1. Create a new Deck and no cards.
-(Create a new instance of the Deck class)
+            1. Login as user and select deck with 5 established cards
-            2. Navigate to Study Deck
+            2. Navigate to Study Deck route
-		    3. Check that the card_count = 0 in the database query
+	    3. Check that the card_count = 5 in the database query for that deck and 5 cards are displayed in the UI to study
-            4. Test that we can retrieve the correct corresponding user credentials ( email) from the users table
+	    4. Check that the front of each card matches the text added in the database as previously created by user for that decks.id
+            5. Check that the back of the card (answer) can be displayed by clicking on the card and user can designate a correct or incorrect score for all cards associated with deck_id
         Expected result
-            We view a card_count field of 0 in the database and the corresponding user email from the database query
+            We view a card_count field of 5 in the database and view cards in UI with correct front and back text for selected decks.id
         Post-conditions
-            The Deck exists in the database and has 0 cards associated with it
+            The Deck exists in the database and has 5 cards associated with it; card_scores is updated with study attempt
         ```

     - ###### Verify the card count and list of cards when the Deck has cards
         ```
         Description
             Verify that the card_count increments by 1 when a new card is created